Frequently Asked Questions

 Health applications received between January 1 – April 1 will be assigned to regionally-based review committees for evaluation.
 Proposals that are recommended by these committees will be presented to the Foundation Board in July.
 Organizations that submitted health proposals will be notified in July/August as to the status of their application.

-May 1 – September 1 Education Applications Accepted
+Mid-May - August 15 Education Applications Accepted

 The Foundation will accept only one application per organization each year.

 What type of reporting is required if our organization receives a grant award?

 Every organization that receives a grant from the Boston Scientific Foundation is required to submit a Year End Report (YER).
 The YER form can be downloaded from the Application Page.